selfdriven-foundation/selfdriven-health/docs/pages/resources-energy.md

 permalink: /resources/energy
 ---

-## Informational & Mechanical Energy - as system inputs
+## Informational & Mechanical Energy - as System Inputs

 Intelligence as a form of energy that reduces system entropy (the tendency of systems to drift toward disorder unless countered by intelligent energy).